-If you have a minor or adult child with special needs, financial concerns are likely top of mind.
+If you have a minor or adult child with special needs, chronic illness, or any disability, special needs financial planning concerns are likely top of mind.
 Often, family members or close friends want to help you by gifting to your child or leaving an inheritance to them.
 Though this generosity may be appreciated, there can be unintended side effects of gifting outright to someone who has special needs.

 Outright gifts can affect your child’s eligibility for some government benefits if they are 18 or older.
 This is important to keep in mind because frequently an adult with special needs cannot earn enough income working to meet their own basic living expenses.
 Medicaid and Supplemental Security Income (SSI) are needs-based government programs designed to cover costs related to food, shelter, and medical care.
 These benefits can be valuable by alleviating some of the financial burden that falls on you as the parent.
 In turn, they allow you to focus your own financial planning around supporting your child with supplemental expenses not covered by these benefits, saving for your retirement or your future long-term care costs, or providing for your other children.